-In the spring of each year, the SCLA hosts its annual Claims Conference and Designation Reception, which provides members with an opportunity to exchange ideas and information, attend seminars, and listen to presentations by leading experts in claims law.
+In the fall of each year, the SCLA hosts its annual Claims Conference and Designation Reception, which provides members with an opportunity to exchange ideas and information, attend seminars, and listen to presentations by leading experts in claims law.
+Dues-paid members of the SCLA receive a reduced Conference registration fee.